railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_manage.rst

    *Example of categories defined for employees*

 To link an employee to a category, open the employee form through :menuselection:`Human Resources --> Human Resources --> Employees`.
-In the :guilabel:`Categories` tab, you can assign more than one category to an employee by clicking :guilabel:`Add` and selecting a category.
+In the :guilabel:`Tags` , you can assign more than one category to an employee.

 .. figure::  images/employee_assign_category.png
    :scale: 75